msanj1/PageRankv2/README.md

 - I've included 2 implementations for the webscraping portion of the project.
 A Regex and a HAP (Html Agility Pack) parser.
 The default parsers can be changed in SearchResultParserFactory.
 - The client has been configured to send requests to http://localhost:5000 (Kestrel's default HTTP port).
 This can be changed in /client/src/environments/environment.ts.

-Some points that I would have liked to improve
+Some points that I would like to improve
 - Upgrade the backend to .NET 6
 - Upgrade the frontend to Angular 13
 - Further refine the UI